Benedetto Lo Monaco

-Benedetto Lo Monaco is an Italian actor, known for his work in many Italian movies.
+Benedetto Lo Monaco (born 2 February 1956) is an Italian actor, known for his work in many Italian movies.

 Biography

 Lo Monaco started his artistic career when he was sixteen, when he took part in the Filodrammatica (amateur dramatic society) in the Church of Saint Anne in Alcamo.
 He is a well regarded actor, who has been in the field for 42 years.
 He has attended the following acting stages: